EduardoN/azure-powershell/src/Network/Network/help/New-AzFirewall.md

 This example creates a Firewall attached to virtual network "vnet" with two public IP addresses.

-### 8: Create a Firewall which allows MSSQL traffic to specific SQL database
+### Example 8: 8: Create a Firewall which allows MSSQL traffic to specific SQL database
 ```
 $rgName = "resourceGroupName"
 $vnet = Get-AzVirtualNetwork -ResourceGroupName $rgName -Name "vnet"